 Thom was called to full-time service at the outbreak of war and posted to RAF No. 3 ITW (Initial Training Wing) at Hastings on 2 October 1939.
 Thom moved next to No. 15 EFTS at RAF Redhill, just north of Gatwick Airport and then on to RAF No. 15 FTS at RAF Brize Norton.
 By 29 September 1940, he was at RAF No. 6 OTU at RAF Sutton Bridge in Lincolnshire where he trained on Hawker Hurricanes.
-Thom joined RAF 79 Squadron at RAF Pembury in Carmarthenshire for a short period and was then transferred to RAF 87 Squadron who moved to at RAF Exeter on 30 October 1940.
+Thom joined RAF 79 Squadron at RAF Pembury in Carmarthenshire for a brief period and was then transferred to RAF 87 Squadron who moved to at RAF Exeter on 30 October 1940.
 Alex was commissioned as a Pilot Officer on 3 December 1941.

 RAF 87 Squadron had returned from active duty in Northern France in May 1940, just before the fall of France and the evacuation of allied forces from the beaches at Dunkirk.
 They had been In France since September 1939, part of the air component of the BAF (British Expeditionary Force).
 On the day of the German invasion, the squadron moved forward to Lille, but after ten days it was forced back to Merville and then falling back some more until they were sent back over the U.K., to RAF Debden, near Safron Walden.